-It’s been a number of years since I’ve photographed a wedding at the Dye Club in Barefoot Resort.
-I’m glad to be back there for a wedding it’s a very pretty area.
-The Dye Club has a very traditionally elegant dining room with enough tables for a large group.
-I lit some of the candles so I could get nice details shots earlier in the day while no one was inside.
-There is also a large dance floor area and separate area with the bar where the buffet line was setup.
+It’s been several years since I’ve photographed a wedding at the Dye Club in Barefoot Resort.
+I’m glad to be back there for a wedding.
+It’s a beautiful area.
+The Dye Club has a traditionally elegant dining room with enough tables for a large group.
+I lit some of the candles to get lovely details shots earlier in the day while no one was inside.
+There is also a large dance floor area and a separate area with the bar where the buffet line was set up.
 Below I put a picture of the dress hanging from a chandelier.
-That hallway with the large oriental rugs also makes a nice spot for before ceremony pictures with the light coming in the doorways at either end.
-The ceremony itself was held on the lawn behind the clubhouse that overlooks a lake on the golf course.
-It’s a really nice area for a wedding with plenty of space for everyone to get ready and have a good time at the reception.
+That hallway with the large oriental rugs also makes an excellent spot for before-ceremony photos with the light coming in the doorways at either end.
+The ceremony was held on the lawn behind the clubhouse that overlooks a lake on the golf course.
+It’s a nice area for a wedding with plenty of space for everyone to get ready and have a good time at the reception.

-For this wedding I went down the day before and got some rehearsal pictures, it was nice to check out the area again since it’s been a while.
-After the wedding ceremony we also went down to the beach for some pictures, the bride and groom had the fun idea to open up a champagne bottle with the bridal party on the beach.
-My Nikon D810 shoots about 6 fps which was plenty fast to get the cork popping as well as everyone’s reactions as the foam shot out of the bottle.
-It was one of my favorite pictures I’ve done recently because it was something I haven’t shot before.
-Because it took a little longer than we expected to get down to the beach and back, we had to do the sunset pictures back at the Dye Club quickly.
-But I still think they turned out really well, I especially like the couple standing in front of the golf course lake with the clouds reflecting in the water.
+I went down the day before for this wedding and got some rehearsal pictures.
+It was nice to check out the area again since it’s been a while.
+After the wedding ceremony, we also went down to the beach for some pictures.
+The bride and groom had the fun idea of opening up a champagne bottle with the bridal party on the beach.
+My Nikon D810 shoots about six fps which was plenty fast to get the cork popping and everyone’s reactions as the foam shot out of the bottle.
+It was one of my favorite pictures I’ve done recently because it was something I hadn’t shot before.
+Because it took a little longer than we expected to get down to the beach and back, we had to do the sunset pictures at the Dye Club quickly.
+But I still think they turned out well.
+I especially like the couple standing in front of the golf course lake with the clouds reflecting in the water.

-The cake cutting that night got pretty wild.
-The bride actually shoved the entire groom’s cake in the face of the groom!
-I always try to be ready for anything during the cake cutting and I’m glad I was for this one, I got some really fun shots.
-Finally, one other thing I wanted to mention, was the sparkler exit.
-I setup a secondary flash inside the doorway.
+The cake-cutting that night got pretty wild.
+The bride shoved the entire groom’s cake in the face of the groom!
+I always try to be ready for anything during the cake-cutting, and I’m glad I was for this one.
+I got some entertaining shots.
+Finally, another thing I wanted to mention was the sparkler exit.
+I set up a secondary flash inside the doorway.
 I think it gave a cool look with the light streaming out of the doors as the couple left the club.
-I hope you enjoy the pictures below, please let me know in the comments if you do.
+I hope you enjoy the pictures below.
+Please let me know in the comments if you do.